 Do also check whether the shed roof is watertight.
 Tears in the roofing felt could lead to leaks, so if you find any, you need to patch up or replace it.
 Check out our video guide to installing and fixing a felt roof right.

 Pick a colour, any colour.
 But before you do, think about how you want your summerhouse to look.
 If you’re a fan of shabby chic, opt for paint that’s pastel blue, off-white, dusty pink or a soft shade of green.
 Or why not select a shade that matches the flowers in your borders?

 Just make sure the paint you use has wood treatment included, to protect your shed from rot or water damage.
-When you’re ready to paint, wait for a dry day and apply using a roller or spray.
-A brush is better for cutting in around the door and window frames.
+When you’re ready to paint, wait for a dry day and apply using a brush, roller or spray.
+A brush is definitely better for cutting in around the door and window frames.

 Food often tastes better when it’s eaten al fresco, and installing decking outside your shed is the perfect way to add extra space for dining or soaking up the sun.